weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 }
 ```

  Wow!
-Whut, that's a lot more than we've added!
+What, that’s a lot more than we’ve added?

 Correct, that's Weaviate adding some default config for you.
 You can change, improve, tweak, and update this, but that's for a later expert guide.